rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing properties

 In some cases, you might want more flexibility than using a backing field can provide.
 For example, if you have an API where you want to be able to modify the property internally but not externally.
-In such cases, you can use a _backing property_.
+In such cases, you can use a coding pattern called a _backing property_.

 For example, you have a `ShoppingCart` class with an `items` property that contains everything inside the shopping cart.
 You want to make the `items` property read-only outside the class, but you want to allow one "approved" way for the user to modify